 We will provide you with a tongue scraper, an anti-oxidant rinse and post-treatment gel to put on your gums.
 Our goal is to help you keep your teeth and gums in optimum condition.

 Your home oral care will need to be combined with regular professional maintenance cleanings, as even the best home care will miss deeply buried bacteria.
 Our hygienists are very skilled and provide excellent cleanings to keep your gums and teeth in a state of good health.

 Come and See Us

-Take advantage of our Complimentary New Patient Exam to come and see one of our expert doctors for a full examination, diagnosis and treatment plan.
+Take advantage of our Complimentary New Patient Exam to come and see Dr. Levine for a full examination, diagnosis and treatment plan.
 He will be able to tell you the extent of any gum disease you may have and let you know exactly how your gums and teeth can be restored to full health.

 To make an appointment, call 954‑727‑8468 or click here to request an appointment online.